gustavosobral/fakename_wrapper/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### To-do

+* Allow to use cached option;
+* Use VCR gem for specs;

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fakename_wrapper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gustavosobral/fakename_wrapper.

 ## License